-I visit many animal encounters, adventures, safaris, zoos, and a host of other titles for my job, but Safari Wilderness blew me away.
+I visit many animal encounters, adventures, safaris, and zoos for my job, but Safari Wilderness in Lakeland, Florida, blew me away.
 I loved seeing the animals thriving in a place with a stellar reputation.
 Safari Wilderness is hands-down Florida’s most unique animal attraction.
-Located in Lakeland, part of Polk County, about 20 minutes from Celebration and Orlando, Safari Wilderness ranch is a once-in-a-lifetime visit with exotic animals in the United States.
+Located about 20 minutes from Celebration and Orlando, Safari Wilderness Ranch is a once-in-a-lifetime visit with exotic animals in the United States.
 Let’s explore.

 A Fine Animal Attraction

-Touting themselves as neither a theme park nor zoo, this ride through attraction is rich in every way.
+Touting itself as neither a theme park nor a zoo, this ride-through attraction is rich in every way.
 Hop aboard a safari vehicle with stadium seating and shade canopies as you ride through 260 gorgeous acres of wilderness.
 There are no crowds to contend with, and your guide is an expert.
 Camels, lemurs, zebra, and water buffalo are just some of the curious creatures waiting to meet you…and eat the treats you provide.

 Driving through the makeshift Serengeti, with the warm Florida sun beating down and near silence other than the animals and our vehicle, you get the feeling you are on an African safari somewhere far, far away.
 We stopped our truck and were greeted by an ostrich who nearly climbed in the vehicle with us to get some treats.
 You can hand-feed all of the animals that we stop for, and if you are scared or nervous, your guide will show you the proper way.
 If I can do it, anyone can!

-The next 20 to 30 minutes were exploring the property and seeing exotic animals, such as Watusi cattle, eland, sitatunga (white stripes from the Democratic Republic of the Congo), and axis deer.
-Many of them came up to see us while others peered from the shade and comfort of the trees.
-Our guide explained the animal’s intelligence, where they are found globally, and what traits about the animals.
+The following 20 to 30 minutes were spent exploring the property and seeing exotic animals, such as Watusi cattle, eland, sitatunga (white stripes from the Democratic Republic of the Congo), and axis deer.
+Many came up to see us while others peered from the shade and comfort of the trees.
+Our guide explained the animal’s intelligence, traits, and where they come from globally.

 No Drama Llama

-When we neared the llamas, they literally flew over to us.
+As we drove near the llamas, they flew over to us.
 Llamas are big-time beggers, and we couldn’t feed them as fast as they wanted.
-The llamas’ setting was with the water buffalo, which slowly climbed out of the refreshing pond they had been soaking in to get in on the free food.
+The llamas’ setting was with the water buffalo, slowly climbing out of the refreshing pond they had been soaking in to get in on the free food.

 Need a place to stay before or after your trip?
 Forty minutes away is the new LEGOLAND Pirate Island Hotel, an excellent offering for the entire family and 130 steps away from the theme park entrance.